-Our developed water-soluble ligand PTABS ( 4-((1R,3R,5S,7R)-1,3,5-Triaza-7-phosphaadamantan-1-ium-1-yl)butane-1-sulfonate) in combination with Pd precursor has proved to be highly efficient in catalyzing room temperature amination, low temperature etherification and thioethrification of chloroheteroarenes.
+Our developed water-soluble ligand KapdiPhos ( 4-((1R,3R,5S,7R)-1,3,5-Triaza-7-phosphaadamantan-1-ium-1-yl)butane-1-sulfonate or PTABS) in combination with Pd precursor has proved to be highly efficient in catalyzing room temperature amination, low temperature etherification and thioethrification of chloroheteroarenes.
 Low temperature and pressure carboamidation of DMT protected nucleosides also can be achieved.

 C-C bond forming technologies via transition-metal catalyzed processes has undergone a rapid change in the past few decades with the introduction of efficient catalysts exhibiting unique reactivity.
 Keeping with this theme we are interested in developing catalyst systems that could allow us to explore newer methods for C-C bond formation.
 This could either be achieved with homogeneous/heterogeneous or nano(colloidal) catalysis.